Thursday, September 22, 2016

 Tennessee River full of Sailboats

-I took 101 across Wheeler Dam, turning left onto hwy 270, then left on Alt 72 east/20, traveling to Wheeler Plantation at Pond Springs.
+I took 101 across Wheeler Dam, turning left onto hwy 270, then left on Alt 72 east/20, traveling to Wheeler Plantation at Pond Springs

-I arrived around 12:00pm, at the entrance of the Wheeler Home was a Fire/Rescue Truck with its ladder extended with the words the City of Courtland.
+I arrived around 12:00 P.M. at the entrance to the Wheeler Home.
+A Fire/Rescue Truck with its ladder extended displayed the words "City of Courtland."

 I saw several motorcycle riders, men dressed as Confederate Soldiers, with 1st Battalion Mechanized Cavalry written on the back of their shirts.
 There were two black, one white, and two brown horses standing near the white fence near the house.